harvard-dce/zoom-recording-ingester/README.md

 1. run `invoke package` to build and upload the lambda function code to s3
 1. run `invoke create` to build the CloudFormation stack

+## Opsworks cluster VPC setup

+To allow the `zoom-uploader` function to access the Opencast admin node the Lambda function must be configured for VPC network access.

+1. In the "Network" settings for the uploader lambda function choose the VPC of the target opsworks cluster
+1. In the "Subnets" dropdown that appears choose both the public and private subnets
+1. In the "Security Groups" dropdown choose the "Common" security group
+1. Click "Save" to update the function

 ## Stack-related commands

 This project uses the `invoke` python library to provide a simple task cli.
 Run `invoke -l`